 Relationship with Tax Authorities.
 We endeavor to operate with consistently high accounting, tax filing and tax reporting standards.
 We value transparency and cooperation with tax authorities, and are committed to engaging with the tax authorities in all countries in which we operate in a professional, courteous, honest and collaborative manner regarding all tax matters.
 In the event a tax authority disagrees with our views on the appropriate tax treatment of a given item, we will work constructively to try to resolve the issue timely through appropriate methods of dispute resolution.
 We seek to be a valued partner to governments and advocate for tax legislation that provides clarity and encourages innovation and growth.

-For UK purposes: This policy is published by Finsbury Orthopaedics Limited and its UK subsidiaries, Johnson & Johnson Management Limited and its UK subsidiaries, McNeil Products Limited and its UK subsidiaries, Actelion Pharmaceuticals UK Limited, Actelion Registration Limited, AMO United Kingdom Limited, Anspach Europe Limited, Janssen Cilag Limited, Johnson & Johnson Swiss Finance Company Limited, JJHC LLC, J&J Pension Trustees Limited, LifeScan Scotland Limited, Respivert Limited and XO1 Limited in November 2017 in compliance with their duties under paragraphs 19 and 22 (as applicable) of Schedule 19 UK Finance Act 2016.
+- For UK purposes: This policy is published by Finsbury Orthopaedics Limited and its UK subsidiaries, Johnson & Johnson Management Limited and its UK subsidiaries, McNeil Products Limited and its UK subsidiaries, Actelion Pharmaceuticals UK Limited, Actelion Registration Limited, AMO United Kingdom Limited, Anspach Europe Limited, Janssen Cilag Limited, Johnson & Johnson Swiss Finance Company Limited, JJHC LLC, J&J Pension Trustees Limited, LifeScan Scotland Limited (until its divestiture from Johnson & Johnson on 01 October 2018), Respivert Limited and XO1 Limited in respect of the 2018 financial year in compliance with their duties under paragraphs 19 and 22 (as applicable) of Schedule 19 UK Finance Act 2016.